robinhilliard/pipes/README.md

   print 2 << pow(3)  # prints 9
 ```

-Finally you can drop the braces for functions with a single argument:
+You can drop the braces for functions with a single argument:

 ```$python
     @pipes